New On Netflix, Disney+, And More: 8 Streaming Shows And Movies To Watch This Week (Jan. 8 -14)

 Bluey - January 12

 By this week kids are back in school.
-But for those kids that are a bit too young for school, or just for anybody who loves incredible television, new episodes of Bluey are set to hit DIsney+.
+But for those kids that are a bit too young for school, or just for anybody who loves incredible television, the final 10 episodes of Bluey Season 3 are set to hit Disney+.
 You don’t need to be a kid, or a parent of one, to appreciate the incredible humor of Bluey.
-Ther fact the show is able to put together hilarious, and often touching, stories that resonate with just about anybody is the magic of Bluey.
-Also, that theme song is incredlby catchy.
+The fact the show is able to put together hilarious, and often touching, stories that resonate with just about anybody is the magic of Bluey.
+Also, that theme song is incredibly catchy.
+And worry not, Season 4 of Bluey is on the way.

 What's On Hulu